Profile

 Curatorial projects include Meta Landscapes: Representations & Perceptions, Valletta Contemporary, (April-June 2022); Yes, Snow Show, (British Film Institute, 2009), Analogue: Artists’ Video from the UK, Canada and Poland: 1968-88, (Tate Britain and Modern, London, and at venues in Liverpool, Norwich, Warsaw, New York, Toronto, Ottawa, Valletta and Berlin: 2006-2009) and The Digital Aesthetic, a series of exhibitions and symposia organised in collaboration with the Harris Museum, Preston (2001, 2007 & 2012).

 During the 1980’s Meigh-Andrews taught at a number of art schools and institutions including The London College of Printing, The London International Film School, Maidstone School of Art and Leicester Polytechnic.
 However, his main teaching role was at the University of Central Lancashire (1984- 2012).
 Whilst working at Uclan he initiated and was head of Time-Based Media (1986-2000), co-founded the MA Fine Art course and established the Electronic & Digital Art Unit (EDAU), a centre for post-graduate research.
-He was made Reader in 2000, Professor in 2007 and Professor Emeritus on his retirement from teaching in 2012.
+He was appointed Reader in 2000, Professor in 2007 and Professor Emeritus on his retirement from teaching in 2012.

 From 2013-2017 Meigh-Andrews was Visiting Professor at the Centre for Moving Image Research, Faculty of Arts, Creative Industries and Education at the University of the West of England (UWE).
-He has been external examiner for many undergraduate and post graduate courses; most recently MA Digital Arts at the University of Malta, MA Photography-Contemporary Dialogues, Faculty of Art & Design, at the University of Wales, Trinity St David and BA and MA Digital Media at Bournemouth University, as well as for MPhil and PhD projects at Swinburne University of Technology, (Australia); University of Malta; University of Westminster; Nottingham Trent University; the Royal College of Art; Central St Martins College of Art & Design; University of Dundee and Leeds University.
+He has been external examiner for many undergraduate and post graduate courses including MA Digital Arts at the University of Malta, MA Photography-Contemporary Dialogues, Faculty of Art & Design, at the University of Wales, Trinity St David and BA and MA Digital Media at Bournemouth University, as well as for MPhil and PhD projects at Swinburne University of Technology, (Australia); University of Malta; University of Westminster; Nottingham Trent University; the Royal College of Art; Central St Martins College of Art & Design; University of Dundee and Leeds University.

 Meigh-Andrews has written extensively on the history and context of artists’ video.
 His book, A History of Video Art: the Development of Form and Function, Berg, (Oxford and New York, 2006) and in Japanese Sangensha, (Tokyo, 2013), provides an overview of the development of artists’ video since its inception.
 An enlarged and expanded edition of the book was published by Bloomsbury, (London and New York, 2013) and in Mandarin by China Pictorial Publishing House,(Beijing, 2018).